RakhithJK/spyder-ide-spyder-wiki/Frequently-asked-questions.md

 Please post any new questions under the Spyder tag in [[Stack Overflow|http://stackoverflow.com/questions/tagged/spyder]].

 This FAQ is for development-related questions.
-For questions about Spyder itself, see the [[Troubleshooting Guide and FAQ]].
+For questions about Spyder itself, see the official [Spyder documentation](https://docs.spyder-ide.org/current/index.html).

 # Qt / PyQt / PySide